Estimating Epistemic and Aleatoric Uncertainty with a Single Model: Introduction

 \section{Introduction}

-ML based inference and prediction algorithms are being actively adopted in a range of high-stakes scientific and medical applications: ML is already deployed within modern CT scanners~\cite{chen2022machine}, ML is actively used to search for new medicines~\cite{jumper2021highly}, and over the last year ML has begun to compete with state-of-the-art weather and climate forecasting systems~\cite{pathak2022fourcastnet,lam2023learning,bi2023accurate}.
+Machine learning (ML) based inference and prediction algorithms are being actively adopted in a range of high-stakes scientific and medical applications: ML is already deployed within modern computed tomography (CT) scanners~\cite{chen2022machine}, ML is actively used to search for new medicines~\cite{jumper2021highly}, and over the last year ML has begun to compete with state-of-the-art weather and climate forecasting systems~\cite{pathak2022fourcastnet,lam2023learning,bi2023accurate}.
 In mission-critical tasks like weather forecasting and medical imaging/diagnosis, the importance of reliable predictions cannot be overstated.
 The consequences of erroneous decisions in these domains can range from massive financial costs to, more critically, the loss of human lives.
-In this context, understanding and quantifying uncertainty is a pivotal step towards improving the robustness and reliability of predictive models.
+In this context, understanding and quantifying uncertainty is a pivotal step towards improving the robustness and reliability of ML models.

-For an uncertainty estimate to be useful, it must differentiate between {\em aleatoric} and {\em epistemic} uncertainty.
+For an uncertainty estimate to be most useful, it must differentiate between {\em aleatoric} and {\em epistemic} uncertainty.
 Aleatoric uncertainty describes the fundamental variability and ill-posedness of the inference task.
 By contrast, epistemic uncertainty describes the inference model's lack of knowledge or understanding---which can be reduced with more diverse training data.
 Distinguishing between these two types of uncertainty provides valuable insights into the strengths and weaknesses of a predictive model, offering pathways towards improving its performance.
+In applications like weather forecasting, epistemic uncertainty can be used to inform the optimal placement of new weather stations.
+Additionally, in medical imaging, decomposition of uncertainty into its aleatoric and epistemic components is important for identifying out-of-distribution measurements where model predictions should be verified by trained experts.